Discover our useful and free downloadable project management templates. Edit templates freely and provide high-quality

-Number 7 indicates all the sub-tasks we have to perform on that day according to plan.
+Number 7 indicates all the sub-tasks we must perform on that day according to plan.

 For the other days, we do an average of 6 tasks.

 With the help of the color chart, we can instantly see what days we may encounter some trouble because of a lack of resources.

 Practice with our issue tracker template and create your project management tool using Excel!

 Project Timeline Template – Milestones

 With the help of the project timeline template, we will give you a tool to make the project task administration very easy.
 In today’s story, we will review this subject in detail.

-In developing the Excel template, we used such visualization representation that was adrift from custom.
+In developing the Excel template, we used a visualization representation that was adrift from custom.
 Nevertheless, we want to give you something useful.
 We hope that we can be successful again.

 A milestone is an event that marks the overall end of a primary process or processes related to each other.
 By definition, the project milestone is not associated with duration, doesn’t require effort, and doesn’t connect to work.
 Instead, the work plan acts as a control flag, showing that some other job has been done.